top of page

 Additional garnishes

-Bring 6 quarts of water to a rapid boil.
-Add broccoli, cover pot, boil for 3 minutes or until just tender.
+- Bring 6 quarts of water to a rapid boil.
+Add the broccoli to the pot, cover and blanch the broccoli for 3 minutes or until just tender.
 Do not overcook.

-Heat a large skillet over a medium-low flame for 3 minutes.
-Add the onions, cover, lower the heat to gently sweat the onion for about 10 minutes as they release their liquid and become translucent.
-Add the celery, carrot, and parsley, cover, and continue to cook in their juices until the aromatics are soft and fragrant.
+- Heat a large skillet on medium-low for 3 minutes.
+Add the onions, lower the heat to low, cover the pan and gently sweat the onions for about 10 minutes as they release their liquid and become translucent.
+Add the celery, carrot, and parsley, cover, and let the aromatics cook in their juices until they are soft and fragrant.

-Uncover the skillet, raise flame slightly.
-Add the leek, garlic, and dried herbs.
-Deglaze the pan with a small amount of dry vermouth or cooking water, as needed.
+- Uncover the skillet, raise the heat slightly.
+Add the leek, minced garlic, and dried herbs.
+If the pan dries, add a small amount of cooking water to moisten.
 Cook for another few minutes.

-Pour the puréed broccoli into a pot and heat over medium-low heat.
-Stir in the sautéed vegetables, cooked potatoes, and spinach.
-Cover the pot and cook until the spinach is tender.
-Season with the lemon juice and zest, white pepper, and miso.
+- Pour the puréed broccoli into the empty pot and heat on medium-low.
+Stir in the sautéed vegetables, cooked potatoes, and add the spinach.
+Cover the pot and cook for 2 or 3 minutes until the spinach is tender.
+Season with the lemon juice and zest, white pepper, and miso to taste.

-Use an immersion blender or batch blend in a blender, adding additional cooking water if needed to create a luscious soup.
-Taste and correct seasonings as you like.
+- Use an immersion blender or batch blend in a high-speed blender, adding additional cooking water if needed to create a luscious, velvety texture.
+Taste and correct seasonings one more time.
+Return to the pot and keep warm over very low heat.

-Add the flour, granulated onion and garlic, chili powder, baking soda, paprika and turmeric to a blender.
+- Add the amaranth or oat flour, granulated onion and garlic, chili powder, baking soda, paprika, and turmeric to a blender.
 Pulse to combine.
-Combine the plant milk, lemon or vinegar, and miso.
-Add to the blender and blend into a batter.
+In a separate bowl whisk together the plant milk, lemon or vinegar, and miso.
+Pour the liquid ingredients into the blender and blend them with the dry ingredients to create a smooth batter.
+Transfer the batter to a bowl.

-Serve the soup in heated bowls and garnish with the crispy florets, chili flakes and/or chili threads, and lemon wedges.
+- Serve the soup in the warmed bowls.
+Garnish with the crispy florets, chili flakes or chili threads, and lemon wedges.

 bottom of page